Macau - bring on the bling!

 If you need a break from the packed hallways, head up to the Shine spa and find tailored service and relaxing surrounds.
 Upon arrival, expect to be handed a personal interactive tablet.
 The spa’s app will guide you to touch your way to the perfect treatment based on your mood, Chinese zodiac and the natural elements.
 The spa menu then details options in these particular categories.
 Of course, if the evaluation is completely off-base, you can always go rogue and stick to your initial instincts.
 Either way, it’s a playful and memorable way to personalise spa services.

 The hotels share a bustling casino and the blossoming Shoppes Cotai Centre.
 The complex, set to rival Galaxy and City of Dreams, also houses the Conrad’s signature Chinese restaurant, Dynasty 8, and several other dining options.
-This is a busy Cotai shopping area within the newest Macau casino hotels complex.
+This is a busy Cotai shopping area within one of the newest Macau casino hotels complexes.

 By the same creator as The House of Dancing Water, Taboo – The Show of Secret Fantasies is a spicy cabaret performance at clubbing hotspot Cubic, a Macau institution that has relocated to the City of the Dreams.
 A scantily clad cast performs cabaret, flamenco, aerial contortions and other raunchy routines.
 Discounts are available for those booking both COD shows.